 - Restart your PC.

 - Navigate to NVIDIA’s website in your browser.

 - Select your graphics card and operating system and download the driver.

 - Run the setup wizard and follow the instructions.

-Even the manual reinstallation of the drivers is straight forward, which probably makes this solution the easiest one and the one that will most likely get you the best result.
+Even the manual reinstallation of the drivers is straightforward, which usually makes this solution the easiest and likeliest to get you the best results.